 3. Professional Indemnity Insurance

-Professional Indemnity insurance can protect you from a compensation claim from a client who is unhappy with their photos.
+Professional Indemnity insurance can protect you from a compensation claim from a client who is unhappy with their photos and they blame your professional advice or claim negligence on your part.
 Perhaps there was a misunderstanding, there was a problem with your equipment or they are just not satisfied with your work.
-Professional indemnity insurance can cover legal defence costs and compensation settlements.
+Professional indemnity insurance can cover legal defence costs and compensation settlements if the client claims a financial loss as a result.

-- Professional Indemnity Example: A key piece of equipment breaks on the day and a client is unhappy with their wedding photos, claiming you didn't deliver what was promised.
+- Professional Indemnity Example: You give advice on using certain lighting and positions to achieve what you believe is a bride's wishes, but the client is unhappy with their wedding photos, claiming you didn't deliver what was promised.
 They sue you for the cost of retaking the photos, which involves paying for makeup, hair and tuxedo rentals for the bride, groom and rest of the wedding party.

 4. Tools/Equipment Insurance